8 Causes of Miscommunication and Misunderstanding

 A customer misreads a policy; a colleague misinterprets a to-do; a couple clashes over a misunderstanding of who was supposed to pick up the kid.

 One would have thought that miscommunication would drop with the advancement of technology.
-Alas, that hasn't been the case.
-We're more connected than ever, yet we're not getting closer to mutual understanding.
+Alas, this hasn't been the case.
+We're more connected than ever, yet we seem to stray only further from mutual understanding.

-The first step is understanding where things went wrong.
-Here are 8 common and preventable causes of miscommunication.
+The first step is to understand where things are going wrong.
+Here are eight common causes of miscommunication and misunderstanding.

 1Implicit vs explicit

 Sometimes we mean exactly what we say.
 "Hand me a cookie, please."
 But sometimes our explicit message doesn't fully concur with our intention.
 "Could you pass me that cookie?"
-"Yes, I could," my sister replies, as she picks it up and eats it herself.
+"Yes, I could," my sister replies, as she grabs and eats it herself.

 Simple messages can be stuffed with implicitness.
 "Enjoy that cookie" could be a neutral message.
 But I could also say it in a way that makes my sister feel guilty, or makes her wonder whether this particular cookie has a special ingredient she didn't know about.

-Phrasing your messages in an explicit manner will prevent miscommunication.
+Phrasing your messages in an explicit manner prevents miscommunication.
 This is especially recommended in high-stake circumstances or when you don't know the other person well.
-If you're dealing with a new customer, for example, you'd better keep things rather explicit.
+If you're a service rep dealing with a new customer, for example, you'd better err on the side of explicitness.

 There's a tension between politeness and directness here.
 To make questions or commands more polite, we wrap them in indirectness.
 "Give me your phone number", turns into, "would you mind giving me your phone number?".